Meet Your Place at the Table Staff

 She lives in Raleigh, loves to jump rope, and eats a large amount of peanut butter.
 She loves hiking in the mountains, and all things sunflowers.
 You’ll find her watching movies at the theaters in those big comfy chairs, skydiving, or breaking away for a quick 2-day weekend trip.

 Andrew grew up in Vicksburg, Mississippi and was raised on the delicacies of the Mississippi delta.
 Helping Momma in the kitchen, he learned that serving others first was top priority.
 Andrew received a degree in psychology from Louisiana State University in Baton Rouge.
 While in college, he worked in kitchens and became fascinated by Cajun and Creole cuisine.
 Learning as much as he could along the way, he began his career as a chef.
-Being the executive chef of A Place at the Table, is a dream come true for Andrew.
+Being the Director of Operations of A Place at the Table is a dream come true for Andrew.

 Having a position where he can fulfill his desires to serve those in his community by creating delicious and nutritious food for everyone is an integration of lifelong passions.
 Outside of the kitchen, Andrew enjoys being outdoors with his wife and their four dogs.
 They love to go hiking and canoeing.
 While at home, Andrew will be found working in his garden or woodworking.